frederikcoppens/data_management/dmp_guidelines_fwo_full.md

 <!--*In case only a selection of the data can/will be preserved, clearly state the reasons for this (legal or contractual restrictions, physical preservation issues...).*-->

-All relevant data for reuse will be preserved.
+All relevant data for reuse and experiment replicability will be preserved.
 Details are available in the "Sharing and reuse" section of this DMP.

 *Guideline: here we only list exceptions.*

 ### 6.2 Where will these data be archived (= stored for the long term)?

-Data will be default archived at the VIB-UGent Center for Plant Systems Biology.
+Data will be by default archived at the VIB-UGent Center for Plant Systems Biology.
 Upon publication, relevant data will be made available either in appropriate repositories or e.g. using generic services such as zenodo.org, dryad, etc. These services will ensure long term storage.

 ### 6.3 What are the expected costs for data preservation during these 5 years?
 How will the costs be covered?